YosysHQ/nextpnr/docs/archapi.md

 Or in other words it should assume an otherwise unused chip (thus "fastest route").
-But it only produces an estimate for that fastest route, not an exact result, and for that estimate it is considered more accaptable to return a slightly too high result and it is considered less accaptable to return a too low result (thus "low upper bound").
+But it only produces an estimate for that fastest route, not an exact result, and for that estimate it is considered more acceptable to return a slightly too high result and it is considered less acceptable to return a too low result (thus "low upper bound").

 ### delay\_t predictDelay(const NetInfo \*net\_info, const PortRef &sink) const